btlenny/Simon/README.md

 # Next Steps

-- If a player clicks to quickly it will say you lost.
+- Fix if a player clicks to quickly it will say you lost.
 I will update so that even the fastest players won't have issue
+- Fix if you select the wrong tile, after clicking the alert, it will play the tile tone
-- Adding in a volume button
+- Add in a volume button
-- Adding a button that let's play choose the difficulty of the game, rather then always going to 14
+- Add a button that let's play choose the difficulty of the game, rather then always going to 14
 - Potentially add something a bit more fun for a rin message.
 Maybe a song or a graphic
 - Cleanup JS so that the button click animations are moved and called from my CSS